 It was a long and difficult road, but I didn’t walk it alone.
 Jesus was there, my Refuge in the storm.
 Now it is a privilege for me to serve other patients and families in the midst of a storm by providing housing and compassionate support, the very gifts He once gave to me.
 This is the story of the cross and the hope of His resurrection.
 My prayer is that those we serve will receive this help in a time-of-need as a gift from Him, a reminder of His never-ending love and of His presence with you in the midst of whatever storm you’re facing.

 Amanda began working at Indiana University Hospital in 1995.
-After taking some time away from her career while her children were young and during her illness, she returned to work at the Stem Cell Lab in IU’s Bone Marrow Transplant Program for nine years.
+After taking some time away from her career while her children were young and during her illness, she returned to work at the Stem Cell Lab in IU’s Bone Marrow Transplant Program for ten years.
 It was there that she met patients and families who needed a place to stay near the hospital.
 Inspired by the love that she had been shown, Amanda founded Fair Haven in 2007.
-Since then, Fair Haven has provided more than 16,000 nights of lodging to over 500 patients and families.
+Since then, Fair Haven has provided housing and compassionate support to hundreds of patients and their families.